The Full Range of Treatment Options for Children with ADHD

 - Supplementing medication with behavioral therapy, parent training, and coaching is often a more effective strategy than managing ADHD with one or the other alone, as studies have shown.1

-Medicine alone is not sufficient treatment for most kids with ADHD.
+Medicine alone is not sufficient treatment for most children with ADHD.
 This is especially true for children and adolescents who face ADHD-related challenges in school, with peers, and/or at home with their families.
 While medication works on a neurological level to regulate the brain, behavior therapy addresses specific problem behaviors by teaching the child how to structure their time, establish predictability and routines, and increase positive outcomes.
 Behavior therapy can help change behavior through conditioning, which involves the following:

 - Creating an environment conducive to suitable behavior